mapbender/mapbender-documentation/en/book/database.rst

 * pdo_pgsql - PostgreSQL PDO driver
 * oci8 - Oracle OCI8 driver
 * pdo_oci - Oracle PDO driver

-TODO: See other drivers in the Doctrine docs
+..TODO: See other drivers in the Doctrine docs

 The parameters should be self-explanatory except for the %database_path% - that's the file path a SQLite database would be stored.
 If you don't use a SQLite database, don't delete the parameter from the parameters.yml though.